PercyCruzMD/PercyCruzMD/README.md

 - 👀 I’m interested in internet of medical things...
 - 🌱 I’m currently learning python...
 - 💞️ I’m looking to collaborate with other programmers interested in the internet of medical things and other doctors
-- 📫 You can find me in percycruzmd@gmail.com
+- 📫 You can find me on percycruzmd@gmail.com

 <!---
 PercyCruzMD/PercyCruzMD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.